Clocks - Effects for FCPX

-What makes these clocks so great for time lapse video is that the end time can be set with a keyframe.
+What makes these plugins so great for time lapse video is that the end time can be set with a keyframe.
 Even variable speed timing can be accommodated.
 As an example, if your clip starts off in “normal time”, set a keyframe on 00:00:00:00 at the point at which you want to clock to pivot into time lapse, then keyframe the last part of the time lapse and let the clock free-run to the end.
 (Make sense?)
 [Keyframing backwards is not recommended!
 That includes a “middle” keyframe to slow things down.]

 You can even add more than one of these clocks to any given clip, each with their own settings.

 Homebrew Timecode-Clock is a 24 hour timecode clock using decimal time (not frames) starting from 0:00:00.00.
 Time display may be formatted with the following options:

 Where ‘h’ stands for “hundredths” and ‘t’ stands for “tenths”.
 Options like HH will have a leading zero if the value is less than 10.